mozilla/minion-zap-plugin/README.rst

 * Python 2.7
 * virtualenv
-* ZAP weekly build (07-22 or above)
+* ZAP 2.4.2 (or a more recent stable or weekly release)
 * ZAP python client 0.6

-We recommend the weekly build from 07-22 and python client to be 0.6.
-You can find other weekly releases by visiting zaproxy on Google code, but this README will assume you use the weekly built on 07-22.
+We recommend the latest stable release.
+You can also use the latest weekly release if you need a fix or feature that has been implemented since the stable release.

+This README will assume you are using ZAP 2.4.2.

 ZAP installation
 ----------------

 First, you must have ZAP setup on your system.
-Assume you are under ``/home/username``, you can get the latest weekly or stable release of ZAP from http://sourceforge.net/projects/zaproxy/files/.
+Assume you are under ``/home/username``, you can get the latest weekly or stable release of ZAP from https://github.com/zaproxy/zaproxy/wiki/Downloads.

+You will also need Java 7 installed.
+If you are using the `minion-vm <https://github.com/mozilla/minion-vm>` then you can install it using:

+* sudo apt-get --assume-yes install openjdk-7-jre

 Download and extract the compressed file.
 For the purpose of this documentation, we will rename the extracted folder to the name "zap", so that it resides at ``/home/username/zap".